raj23manj/springBoot/jokesapp/README.md

               spring.application.name=limits-service
               spring.profiles.active=qa

-        * if new properties are updated and pushed to git, need to restart the services.
+        * if new properties are updated and pushed to git, need to restart the services. we can automate this

 # To Access Environment(application-properties)